Ben-Guaragno/DigitalPhotoFrame/README.md

 # Digital Photo Frame
-This project is intended to create a digital photo frame on a Raspberry Pi.
-This personal project includes other automation, notably syncing with a google drive account with Rclone for photos and automatically turning the display on and off at specified times.
+This project is intended to create a digital picture frame on a Raspberry Pi with rotating pictures and weather information.
+This personal project includes other automation, notably syncing with a google drive account with Rclone for photos, and scripts for automatically turning the display on and off at specified times.

+Additional integration with a Tesla Powerwall is [available](#tesla-powerwall-integration).

 ## Requirements